ntakouris/fluent-tfx/README.md

 This is a lightweight api to aid with the construction of tfx pipelines.
 Every side-effect and produced artifact is 100% compatible with the rest of the tfx sybsystem, including but not limited to: all the supported Beam runners (ex.
 Local with `BeamDagRunner`, Kubeflow, Airflow, Dataflow, etc.), custom components, ML Metadata artifacts.

-It provides several shortcut functions and utilities for easier, more readable, compact and expressive pipeline definitions.
+It provides several shortcut functions and utilities for easier, more readable, compact and expressive pipeline definitions, with sensible defaults.
 Some assumptions are made about specific inputs and outputs of the componens which are described after this small example:

 This is what you need to get started by using fluent tfx, instead of ~ 20 files produced with the tfx template cli commands: